 Snoring occurs when the flow of air through the mouth and nose is physically obstructed.
 Air flow can be obstructed by a combination of factors, including:

-Poor muscle tone in the throat and tongue: Throat and tongue muscles can be too relaxed, which allows them to collapse and fall back into the airway.
-This can result from deep sleep, alcohol consumption, and use of some sleeping pills.
+- Poor muscle tone in the throat and tongue: Throat and tongue muscles can be too relaxed, which allows them to collapse and fall back into the airway.
+This can result from deep sleep, alcohol consumption, or use of some sleeping pills.
 Normal aging causes further relaxation of these muscles.

 - Bulky throat tissue: Being overweight can cause bulky throat tissue.
 Also, children with large tonsils and adenoids often snore.

 - Long soft palate and/or uvula: A long soft palate or a long uvula (the dangling tissue in back of the mouth) can narrow the opening from the nose to the throat.
 When these structures vibrate and bump against one another the airway becomes obstructed, causing snoring.

 - Interruptions of breathing (lasting from a few seconds to minutes) during sleep caused by partial or total obstruction or blockage of the airway